zeegithubsc/Game-of-Deep-Learning-Computer-Vision-Hackathon/README.md

 ## Public and Private Split
 Public leaderboard is based on randomly selected 30% of the test images, while private leaderboard will be evaluated on remaining 70% of the test images.

+## Rank 43 Solution Description

+Public Score: 0.978570485726328, Private Score: 0.971401987620533
+Public Rank: 32, Private Rank: 43

+The solution uses simple averaging of 3 convnet models.
+The models were trained using transfer learning and progressive image resizing with the help of FastAI DL framework.
+Once cycle learning and learning rate tuning was also done.
+Below are the models that were tuned for the problem:

+Seed = 2019 - Resnet 152
+seed = 12345 - Resnet 152
+seed = 555 - densenet 201

+012_submission.ipynb contains the entire code.